Shalaby00/final_project/README.md

     return tut
 ```

-This function uses an iterative algorithm to repropmpt the user for input when the user inputs invalid values.
+This function uses an iterative algorithm to prompt the user for input when the user inputs invalid values.
 Once the user makes an acceptable choice, that value is returned to the main function, and is used as such:

 ```
 def main():
-    # each global variable represents a game setting that can be tripped by any function, effecting the entirety of the game.
+    # Each global variable represents a game setting that can be tripped by any function, affecting the entirety of the game.
     global game_over
     global easy_mode
     global hard_mode
     global pvp_mode
     intro()
-    # this code enables for choosing tutorial settings, pvp modes, and game mode.
+    # This code enables choosing tutorial settings, pvp modes, and game mode.
     tut= tutorial_choice()
     if (tut == 2):
         tutorial()